 The River Humber is the busiest estuary in the country......Our foremost objective is the protection of public, animal and environmental health.

-Trade is booming with more than 80 million tonnes of cargo annually and our ports have seen a transformation with major investment by Associated British Ports (www.humber.com) and others.
+Trade is booming with more than £75bn worth of trade annually and our ports have seen a transformation with major investment by Associated British Ports (www.humber.com) and others.

 Ships arrive from around the world with an infinite variety of cargoes, many of which are of interest to our highly trained officers who enforce the relevant legislation.
 They are also available to offer advice or refer enquiries to other agencies.